 This search verifies that the applicant’s name, social security number (SSN), and date of birth all match.
-This service allows employers to match an employee’s name and SSN with records kept by the Social Security Administration (SSA).
+This service goes in hand with our Social Security Number Trace and allows employers to match an employee’s name and SSN with records kept by the Social Security Administration (SSA).
 Social security number verification is used for W-2 wage reporting purposes (Internal Revenue Service Wage and Tax Statement) to ensure the records of current and former employees are correct.

 If the social security number or name does not match SSA records, the Social Security Administrations advises the following: